NahinIslamSafa/Data_Visualization/README.md

-# Data Visualization & Revenue Analysis
+# Geospatial Pricing & Revenue Insights Dashboard

 ## Project Overview

-This project uses Tableau to analyze property listing data and explore patterns in **pricing, bedroom distribution, geographic variation, and revenue over time**.
+This project analyzes property listing data using Tableau to explore patterns in pricing, bedroom distribution, geographic variation, and revenue over time.

-The analysis transforms the underlying data into an interactive dashboard that provides multiple perspectives on property pricing and revenue performance across different ZIP codes, bedroom counts, and time periods.
+The data was prepared and analyzed to develop an interactive dashboard that provides multiple perspectives on property pricing and listing characteristics across different ZIP codes and bedroom counts.

-## Key Areas of Analysis
+## Key Analysis Areas

 ### Pricing Analysis
 - Average price by number of bedrooms
 - Comparison of average prices across ZIP codes
-- Identification of geographic differences in property pricing
+- Identification of differences in property pricing across locations

-### Listing Analysis
-- Number of unique listings by bedroom count
-- Distribution of listings across different property sizes

 ### Geographic Analysis
-- Visualization of average prices by ZIP code
+- Visualization of average property prices by ZIP code
-- Geographic comparison of property pricing using an interactive map
+- Geographic comparison of pricing using an interactive map
+- Identification of higher- and lower-priced areas

 ### Revenue Analysis
 - Analysis of revenue trends over time
 - Examination of changes in revenue throughout the year
+- Identification of overall revenue patterns across the observed period

+### Listing Analysis
+- Number of listings by bedroom count
+- Comparison of listing distribution across different property sizes

 ## Interactive Dashboard

-The Tableau dashboard combines multiple visualizations to provide an overview of:
+The Tableau dashboard provides an interactive view of:

-- Average price per bedroom
-- Number of listings by bedroom count
+- Average Price by Bedroom
+- Revenue Trend Over Time
-- Average price by ZIP code
+- Average Price by ZIP Code
-- Geographic price distribution
+- Geographic Price Distribution
-- Revenue trends over time
+- Listings by Bedroom Count

-The dashboard allows users to explore the data from different analytical perspectives and identify patterns in pricing and revenue.
+The dashboard combines categorical, geographic, and time-series visualizations to make pricing and revenue patterns easier to compare and interpret.

 ## Tools & Skills